About Fentanyl Rehabilitation at October Road

 Similar to morphine, but 50 to 100 times more potent, fentanyl is a synthetic opioid used to treat patients with severe pain, especially after surgery.
 In addition to its legal versions, Actiq®, Duragesic®, and Sublimaze®, fentanyl is produced and distributed illegally.
 Legal fentanyl is given in shots, patches, and lozenges, but illegal fentanyl can be found as a powder, on blotter paper, in eye droppers and nasal sprays, or in pills that look like other prescription opioids.

 Whether you use prescription fentanyl or illegal sources, October Road can help.
-Learn more about our opioid addiction treatment programs or visit us at one of our conveniently located clinics in Asheville and Charlotte.
+Learn more about our opioid addiction treatment programs or visit us at our conveniently located clinic in Asheville.

 Why Is Fentanyl So Dangerous?